Information for Early Career Members

 How Retirement Benefits are Funded

-PSRS' funding comes from three sources: member contributions, employer contributions and investment earnings.
-Investment earnings are the primary source of funding for PSRS benefits.
+PEERS' funding comes from three sources: member contributions, employer contributions and investment earnings.
+Investment earnings are the primary source of funding for PEERS benefits.
 On average, 61 cents of every dollar paid to PSRS/PEERS retirees comes from investment earnings.

 Missouri law requires the System to maintain a funding level that covers current and anticipated future benefit promises.
 This guarantees availability of funds to pay benefits as prescribed by law.

-PSRS contributions are automatically deducted from your pay, pre-tax, to help fund your benefits.
-For 2016-2017, the contribution rate is 14.5% of your salary.
+PEERS contributions are automatically deducted from your pay, pre-tax, to help fund your benefits.
 Your employer contributes an equal amount.
 Employer contributions are paid into a general fund used to pay benefits for retirees and beneficiaries.

 The contribution rate is set each school year by the PSRS/PEERS Board of Trustees.
 It is based on the recommendation of the Systems' actuary after the annual actuarial valuation has been completed.